cypnk/Cabin-Life/Power Storage/README.md

 * 14-16AWG wire with outdoor rated insulator
 * Zinc wire and/or zinc strips
 * Graphite foil sheets without binders or inserts.
 Available as gaskets or seals for high-temperature applications
+  * A carbon rod electrode can be substituted, if available

 **Final cell components:**
-* 4" PVC schedule-40 pipes (locales outside the U.S. may use equivalent sizes) or similar PVC underground conduit
+* 4" (locales outside the U.S. may use equivalent sizes) PVC schedule-40, or SDR 35, or similar drainage pipes
 * PVC cement (with primer or primer combination recommended)
 * Threaded end caps and couplings
 * Pressure fit end caps
 * 12AWG wire with outdoor rated insulator
 * Zinc flashing roll or similar Zinc strip at least 2.5" or 6.25cm to 6.5cm wide (or similar strip which can be coiled)
-* Graphite foil sheets
+* Graphite foil sheets or carbon rod electrodes

 **Tools and utensils:**
 * Metal snips, also called tin snips or aviation snips